tekknolagi/tekknolagi.github.com/_posts/2024-01-31-scrapscript.md

 is to port scrapscript to the browser not by writing a new interpreter in JS, but by compiling the compiler to JS (on top of the Python interpreter), then running the compiler (now JS code) on the web.

+## Thanks for reading

+If this sounds interesting to you, please feel free to jump in and start contributing!
+Since we don't have a huge backlog of well-scoped projects just yet, I recommend posting in the [discourse group](https://scrapscript.discourse.group/) first to get an idea of what would be most useful and also interesting to you.